Alfa Romeo Giulia (2015): Quadrifoglio NRING Edition

-At the 2018 Geneva Motor Show, the Giulia Quadrifoglio NRING Edition was introduced.
-The NRING edition has carbon-ceramic brakes, Sparco carbon fibre seats, carbon fibre interior trim, a Mopar-branded gear shifter and Mopar floor mats.
+At the 2018 Geneva Motor Show, the Alfa introduced the Giulia Quadrifoglio NRING Edition.
+The NRING edition has carbon-ceramic brakes, Sparco carbon fibre seats, carbon fibre interior trim, a Mopar-branded gear shifter, and Mopar floor mats.
 The car is differentiated on the exterior by 'NRING' badges as well as carbon fibre mirror caps and side skirts and an exposed carbon fibre roof.
 The equipment was upgraded to include adaptive cruise control and a premium sound system.

 Quadrifoglio Racing Edition

 At the 2019 Geneva Motor Show the Alfa Romeo Racing limited edition was introduced, which celebrates Alfa Romeo's legendary racing history and the entry of a new Italian driver in Formula 1 competition: Antonio Giovinazzi joining the "Alfa Romeo Racing" team together with the 2007 F1 World Champion Kimi Räikkönen.
 This special edition has exclusive paintwork, as a tribute to the Alfa Romeo Racing C38 Formula 1 car.
 It has also some stylistic details like some carbon fibre aerodynamic parts and an Akrapovič titanium exhaust system.
 The weight was reduced by about 28 kg from the standard Quadrifoglio, followed by a technical tune-up by Alfa Romeo engineers that has resulted more torque and power, which now amounts to 520 PS.